shiorisio/BImyproject/README.md

     scripts/GCcheck.R: GC (%) check program

 ### Usage

-In the BImyproject/script/ directory, we run the shell script run.sh with:
+[Run environment] Max OS X 10.8.5, Python 2.7.9, R version 3.1.0 In the BImyproject/script/ directory, we run the shell script run.sh with:

     chmod a+x run.sh (consulting this process only one time) ./run.sh

 ### Progress of this project
+- 2016-1-21
+  - Revised scripts/MyBIanalysis.py to save the bargraph into analysis/ (e.g. analysis/MyBIanalysisoutput.png).
+(In case of the execution in server, plt.show() returned the error as analysis/2016-1-21/stderr.txt.)
+- 2016-1-20
+  - Revised the bargraph of number of metadata depending on each kinds of bacteria (phylum) (input_top10_bacteria_(phylum)_count.png)
 - 2016-1-17
   - Executed the R program as the results of top 3 bacteria data in analysis/2016-1-6/input_top10_bacteria_(genus)_count.png and genus_count_output.jpg (Proteobacteria, Firmicutes, Actinobacteria)
   - GC (%) and Size(Mb) data of Firmicutes are extracted by the following commands.